Vertical Facelift in Beverly Hills

-Traditional facelift procedures involve pulling the facial skin horizontally, which can cause a noticeably wind swept, inauthentic look.
+Traditional facelift techniques involve pulling the facial skin horizontally, which can cause a noticeably wind swept, inauthentic look.
 Dr. Calabria has adopted a more modern and successful approach to extensive facial revitalization known as the vertical facelift.
-With this innovative technique, sagging facial skin is lifted vertically to provide a smoother, more youthful facial aesthetic without seeming unnatural.
+With this innovative technique, sagging facial skin is elevated vertically to provide a smoother, more youthful facial aesthetic without seeming unnatural.

 Addressing Your Concerns

 You will likely experience swelling and bruising right after your vertical facelift.
-Patients should rest with their head elevated for the first two weeks of their recovery to minimize discomfort and swelling.
+Patients should rest with their face and neck elevated for the first two weeks of their recovery to minimize discomfort and swelling.

-During your recovery, you will stay at a post-operative facility so your recovery can be monitored.
+During your recuperation, you will stay at a post-operative facility so your recovery can be monitored.
 Surgical drains may be placed to help prevent fluid accumulation, but these are typically removed after the second day.
-After the tubes are removed, you may be able to take a shower and wash your hair with the assistance of a professional.
+After the tubes are removed, you may be able to shower and wash your hair with the assistance of a professional.

 Most patients can resume work and light exercise within two or three weeks.
-Strenuous activities must be avoided for up to four weeks after surgery.
+Strenuous activities should be avoided for up to four weeks after surgery.

 Frequently Asked Questions

-The best candidates for a vertical facelift are those who can relate to any of the following concerns:
+The best candidates for a vertical facelift are those who wish to address any of the following concerns: